Shift Before You Learn: Enabling Low-Rank Representations in Reinforcement Learning: When Low-rank Structure Emerges: Local Mixing Phenomena

 \begin{theorem} For all $k \geq 0$, we have:\\ $\|{P^k}\|_{2,\infty}^2 \leq (\min_{i \in [4]} \nu(G_i))^{-1} + (1-\min_{i \in [4]} \lambda_i)^k \nu_{\min}^{-1}.$\\ Furthermore, suppose that $\min_{i \in [4]} \nu(G_i) \geq c$ for some constant $c > 0$.
 Then for all $\e \in (0,1)$, for all $k \geq 2 \max_{i \in [4]} \lambda_i^{-1} \log (\nu_{\min}^{-1} \e^{-1} \sqrt{2/c})$, $\norm{P^k - [P^k]_4}_{{2},\infty} \leq \e$. \end{theorem}

 The above theorem illustrates how we can decompose a Markov chain into sub-chains so as to understand the shift needed to estimate the matrix efficiently using a low-rank matrix.
-Assume for example that the graphs $G_i$ are bounded expanders \cite{Hoory2006}.
-Then we have $\lambda_i^{-1} = O(1)$ and $\nu$ is, up to a $\Theta(1)$ factor, uniform over all states.
-The shift required is just $\log(n)$ and is much smaller than the mixing time of the chain on $G$ which is scaling as $n\log(n)$.
+Assume for example that the graphs $G_i$ are bounded-degree expanders \cite{Hoory2006}.
+Then we have $\lambda_i^{-1} = O(1)$ and $\nu$ is uniform up to a $\Theta(1)$ factor.
+The required shift, $\log(n)$, is much smaller than the mixing time of the chain on $G$, scaling as $n\log(n)$.
 We give further details and examples in Appendix \ref{app:local_mixing}.